cseanburns/systems-librarianship/src/3c-library-search.md

 ## Queries

-Queries are constructed using Prefix Query Notation (PQN).
+Queries are constructed using Prefix Query Format (PQF), sometimes called prefix query notation.
-In the context of PQN, this is a way of structuring queries where the operator (e.g., AND, NOT, OR) precedes the operands (e.g., search terms, attributes, fields).
+In the context of PQF, this is a way of structuring queries where the operator (e.g., AND, NOT, OR) precedes the operands (e.g., search terms, attributes, fields).

-Each query begins with a *command* followed by a search syntax articulated by its PQN.
+Each query begins with a *command* followed by a search syntax articulated in PQF.
-The list of commands are described in `man yaz-client` in the COMMANDS section.
+The list of commands is described in the COMMANDS section of `man yaz-client`.
 The main command we'll use is the `find` command, which may be abbreviated as `f`.
 Let's see some examples: